Temporal Landscapes: A Graphical Logic of Behavior: Predicates over grid worlds

+Consider the scenario as shown in~\cref{fig.slanted_tl_env}.
 An agent (red dot) travels, at constant velocity, within an indoor environment along the red dashed path.
 The agent is equipped with a range limited sensor, such as a LIDAR (blue disk) which emits a set of discrete laser beams.
 For each laser beam the LIDAR gets a return whenever a laser beam hits a surface.
 The measurement is the (possibly noisy) location of the surface along each beam (blue dots).
 We have denoted with (1) and (2) two specific locations along the path.
 We depict with small blue dots a possible set of sensor measurements---samples---along walls and columns (black rectangles).

 Further suppose that the agent is equipped with a fixed amount of onboard memory, so that not all the samples can be stored.
-When the buffer used to store samples is full, past samples will be deleted to make space for new samples.
-If we identify each sample with an integer $i:\nn$, we can define the predicate $\pred{SampleInMem}(i)$ that will be true over an interval $[t_1,t_2]$ as long as the sample~$i$ is in the memory of the agent.
+When the buffer used to store samples is full, past samples will be deleted to make space for new ones.
+Identify each sample with an integer $i:\nn$ and define the predicate $\pred{SampleInMem}(i)$ that will be true over $[t_1,t_2]$ as long as the sample~$i$ is in the memory of the agent.

-The temporal landscape for $\pred{SampleInMem}(i)$ is clearly a roof over the interval $[t_1,t_2]$ where $t_1$ is the instance when the sample~$i$ was first stored in memory and $t_2$ is the instance of time when it was overwritten by a new sample (of course $t_2 = +\infty$ when there is enough memory so that no overwriting occurs).
+The temporal landscape for $\pred{SampleInMem}(i)$ is clearly a roof over the interval $[t_1,t_2]$ where $t_1$ is the instance when the sample~$i$ was first stored in memory and $t_2$ is the instance when it was overwritten by a new sample (for $t_2 = +\infty$ then there is enough memory so that no overwriting occurs).

-The following predicate will have a ``slanted'' temporal landscape:
+The following predicate will have a ``slanted'' temporal landscape